ceedee666/modern-abap-curriculum/docs/adding_behavior.md

   ENDMETHOD.
 ```

-It should obvious, that the implementation of `set_status_new` is not plain ABAP.
-Instead it contains
+It should be obvious that the implementation of `set_status_new` is not plain ABAP but instead contains
 [Entity Manipulation Language (EML)](https://help.sap.com/docs/btp/sap-abap-restful-application-programming-model/entity-manipulation-language-eml)
 statements.
-EML is an extension to the ABAP language enabling access to RAP business object.
-A complete introduction to
+EML is an extension to the ABAP language that enables access to RAP business objects.
-EML is beyond the scope of this curriculum.
-Instead, only the EML elements necessary to implement the requirement of the
+While a complete introduction to EML is beyond the scope of this curriculum, we will
+explain the EML elements necessary to implement the requirement of the example app.
-example app are explained.
 The implementation of the `set_status_new` method performs the following operations:

 1. The variable `ratings_for_update` is defined as a `TABLE FOR UPDATE` with the structure `Z_I_Rating`.
    A `TABLE FOR UPDATE` is a table type with a special structure for working with ABAP RAP objects.
 The main features off
    these table types are:
    - Enabled for of data in RAP
    - Containing [special components](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapderived_types_comp.htm) like
      %tky.
      Details on these special components can be found in the
      [ABAP documentation](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapderived_types_comp.htm)
      or in the [EML cheat sheet](https://github.com/SAP-samples/abap-cheat-sheets/blob/main/08_EML_ABAP_for_RAP.md).
 1. The `READ ENTITIES` EML statement is used to read the value of the `Status` field for all elements in the importing parameter `keys`.
-   This parameter contains the primary key of all created entites.
-Note, the design of ABAP RAP and EML focuses on mass data.
+   This parameter contains the primary key of all created entities.
+Note that the design of ABAP RAP and EML focuses on mass data.
 Therefore all
    operations are always operations on multiple objects.
 Working with just one object is a special case.
 The result of the
    `READ ENTITIES` EML statement is stored in the variable `ratings`.
-1. All ratings that already have a `Status` value are deleted from `ratings`.
+1. All ratings that already have a `Status` value are deleted from the internal table `ratings`.
 This is done to ensure no values are overwritten with the
    default value.
 The `CHECK` statement ensure that the processing only continues if the are still entries in the variable `ratings`.
-1. In the `LOOP` the a new entry is added to `ratings_for_update`.
+1. In the `LOOP`, a new entry is added to `ratings_for_update`.
 This entry contains the values of the special component `%tky` and
    the default value `rating_status-new` for the status.
 Setting the default value uses the following constant defined in the header of
    `lhc_rating`.
    ```abap